-NOTE: Since the default settings are Null String, it is highly recommended to set the "Admin Password" when you are the first time to use the camera.
-Once the password is defined, only the administrator is permitted to manage the camera.
-The security feature of the camera will not be enabled until the "Admin Password" is defined; therefore, you have to complete this procedure as soon as possible.
+NOTE: Since the default settings are Null String, it is highly recommended to set the "Admin ID" and "Admin Password" when you are the first time to use the camera.
+Once the ID and Password are defined, only the administrator has the access to management the camera.
+This procedure should be done as soon as possible since the security features with the camera will not be enabled until the "Admin ID" and "Admin Password" is defined.